Skip to main content

 Why

-All products delivered by the project—including websites, documentation, slides and help must include certain notices.
+All products delivered by the project—including websites, documentation, slides, KITS and help must include certain notices.
 Documentation might include a notice in either the pre- or post-amble, or a website might provide this information in a common footer, or a dedicated page.
 (From: Eclipse Foundation Project Handbook)

 Description

-In this TRG, by non-code artifacts we mean documentation and images embedded in this documentation.
+In this TRG, by non-code artifacts we mean KITs, other documentation including the embedded images, slidesets, the content of issues or discussion in the Github organization (this is non-exhaustive list).
 All of these artifacts have to include notices about copyright, license and source location information.
-Excluded are the legal documenation files.
+Excluded are the legal documentation files.

 tip